bvstone

 GETURI has been around for along time (over 15 years!), and has been used by thousands of companies for just about any purpose.
 It is similar to the cURL command used on other platforms to make requests to web services which in turn return data.

-But, what some don't realize is that GETURI has an API interface as well as a command interface.
+But, what some don't realize is that GETURI has an API interface, an ILE interface as well as a command interface.

 The source below is a simple example of how to use the GETURI command to retrieve the current time calling a web service using the API interface, and following using the new ILE interface: